Code-Institute-Submissions/elden-ring-memory-game/README.md

 ### Bugs Encountered

 - To my knowledge there are no major unfixed bugs.
 The game run and does exactly what it is supposed to do.
-- I initially encountered a problem in showing the images on GitHub pages, although they were perfectly displayed on localhost, they still couldn't be seen and the cards were left totally blank.
+- I initially encountered a problem in showing the images on GitHub pages, although they were perfectly displayed on localhost, they still couldn't be seen live on GitHub, and therefore the cards were left totally blank.
-I then address the problem just by playing with the file path inside my array of cards created in JavaScript, and it worked.
+I then addressed this issue just by playing with the file path inside my array of cards created in JavaScript, and it worked.

-#### Unresolved issue
+#### Unresolved issues

-- When trying to shrink the game window manually to other dimensions, the design might look like broken.
+- When trying to shrink the game window manually to another dimension, the design might look like broken.
 In order to resolve this problem, simply click the "_**Reset**_" button on the bottom of the page.
 If the problem still persists, refresh the page at the desired responsive dimension.
-- Since the card's images are generated as background images and placed in a "Button" tag, inserting the alt attribute cannot be an option as it is not supported by such a tag.
+- Since the card's image is generated as a background image and placed in a "Button" tag, inserting the alt attribute cannot be an option as it is not supported by such a tag.
 - It is however, highly suggested to click the "_**Reset**_" button everytime the user wishes to go on a different screen size.
-- If the user speeds up the clicking time of each card, this can break the flow, so at that point, it is also suggested to Reset the game and start over again.
+- If the user speeds up the clicking time of each card, this can break the flow.
+It is suggested to reset the game and start over again.

 ## Testing